ddhartma/Deep-Reinforcement-Learning-Project-Continuous-Control/Report.md

 ## Implementation - Continuous_Control_Trained_Agent.ipynb <a name="impl_notebook_trained_agent"></a>
 - Open Jupyter Notebook ```Continuous_Control_Trained_Agent.ipynb```
     ### Import important libraries
     - modul ***unityagents*** provides the Unity Environment.
-This modul is part and installed via requirements.txt.
+This modul is part of requirements.txt.
 Check the README.md file for detailed setup instructions.
-    - modul **dqn_agent** is the own implementation of an DQN agent.
-Check the description of **dqn_agent.py** for further details.
+    - modul **ddpg_agent** contains the implementation of an DDPG agent.
+Check the description of **ddpg_agent.py** for further details.
     ```
     import gym
     import random